2025 Major League Baseball postseason: (2) Philadelphia Phillies vs. (3) Los Angeles Dodgers

 This was the sixth postseason meeting between the Phillies and Dodgers (1977, 1978, 1983, 2008, 2009), and their first meeting outside of the NLCS.
 The Phillies won the most recent three meetings (1983, 2008, 2009).
 The Dodgers defeated the Phillies in four games to reach the NLCS for the tenth time in seventeen years.

 In Game 1, the Phillies led 3–2 after six innings, then a three-run homer from Teoscar Hernández in the top of the seventh put the Dodgers in the lead for good, stealing a road win.
 Game 2 was a pitchers' duel between Blake Snell and Jesús Luzardo, won by the former as the Dodgers took a 2–0 series lead headed to Los Angeles.
 In Game 3, the Phillies blew out the Dodgers to get on the board in the series.
-Game 4 was another pitchers' duel, which extended into extras, and after the Dodgers loaded the bases with two outs, pinch runner Hyeseong Kim scored on a walk-off error by Philadelphia’s Orion Kerkering in the bottom of the eleventh to seal the series win.
+Game 4 was another pitchers' duel, which extended into extras, and after the Dodgers loaded the bases with two outs, pinch runner Hyeseong Kim scored on a walk-off error by Philadelphia's Orion Kerkering in the bottom of the eleventh to seal the series win.

-This series was a repeat of the 1978 NLCS between both teams: just like in that series, the Dodgers stole the first two games on the road in Philadelphia, then the Phillies took Game 3, and then the Dodgers won Game 4 in extra innings.
+This series was a repeat of the 1978 NLCS between both teams: just like in that series, the Dodgers stole the first two games on the road in Philadelphia, then the Phillies took Game 3 in a rout, and then the Dodgers won Game 4 in extra innings.
 With the win by the Dodgers, the playoff history between these two teams is tied at three series wins each.